 The keyboard space is evolving rapidly:

-According to research on the future of AI keyboards, we'll likely see keyboards that can draft entire emails from bullet points or suggest responses based on your calendar and location context within the next two years.
+According to research on the future of AI keyboards, we're already seeing keyboards that can draft entire emails from bullet points and suggest responses based on calendar context.
+By late 2026, we expect to see keyboards with holographic input integration and neural interface compatibility for select devices.

 Third-party keyboard developers often move faster than phone manufacturers: